 Influencers are a creative bunch of people and it’s this trait that draws hordes of followers towards them on social media.
-However, some brands make the mistake of weighing them down with overly restrictive content guidelines.
-This is a serious mistake that you should avoid when you work with influencers.
+When you’re working with influencers, don’t make the mistake of weighing them down with overly restrictive content guidelines.

 You need to provide them with the creative freedom they need to deliver their best work.
 In fact, a study by Crowdtap found that 77% of influencers are likely to partner with a brand more than once if they are offered creative freedom.

-So, when you work with influencers, share your goals and overall vision but leave the rest to them.
+So, when you are working with influencers, share your goals and overall vision but leave the rest to them.
 You can, of course, ask for a final review before the content is published (to make sure it suits your requirements).